alokinho1/coolstuff-dotfiles/README.md

 # Caution

 ### ⚠ Dont know whether if you'll get the required outcome as it has some [HyDe](https://github.com/prasanthrangan/hyprdots) files and as i haven't tested this on a fresh Hyprland install.
-OR you could manually remove each and every HyDe files which again can be found in the [HyDe](https://github.com/prasanthrangan/hyprdots) repository. ⚠
+OR you could manually remove each and every HyDe files which again can be found in the [HyDe](https://github.com/prasanthrangan/hyprdots) repository as well as this. ⚠

 # Preview